 Santa Rosa is an incredible place to call home and a wonderful place to visit.
 Located just 55 miles north of San Francisco, Santa Rosa’s mild climate, beautiful open vineyards, and sandy Sonoma beaches make it an ideal place to be.
 And in addition to all of that, we boast the best wineries, breweries, and distilleries in the county.
-Santa Rosa is a hub to all that Sonoma County has to offer.
+Santa Rosa is a hub for all that Sonoma County has to offer.

 And Sonoma County, along with the rest of our world today often seems as if it is in constant motion.
 In this constantly moving world, many of us find ourselves on busy roadways every day – often multiple times a day.
 When we share the road, especially in today’s world of constantly moving commerce, we share it not just with other cars, but often with huge semi-trucks and eighteen-wheelers.
 If you’ve ever seen one of these vehicles involved in an accident, you know that they’re extremely powerful and capable of causing significant damage if involved in an accident.
 Unfortunately, accidents involving large trucks occur with surprising frequency and cause thousands of injuries and deaths across the country every year.

 Do you live in the Santa Rosa area?
 Have you, or has someone you love, been involved in an accident with a truck?
 If so, you may have suffered devastating consequences, and you should know that you are not alone.
 Large trucks can weigh as much as thirty times as much as a car.
 As a result, a collision can have significant consequences and cause lasting damage.
 If you or a loved one have been the victim of such an accident, you have rights and you should assert them.
 Don’t let another day go by without taking the necessary steps toward obtaining the compensation you deserve.
-At Henderson Law Firm, our proven Santa Rosa truck accidents lawyer is ready to help you do exactly that.
+At Henderson Law, our proven Santa Rosa truck accidents attorney is ready to help you do exactly that.

 Truck Driver Negligence